turkishrational/c_compilers/gcc_compiler_src_make_2026/readme.txt

-Using gcc-1.27.tar.bz2 files (and manually applying some patches), With the help of Google AI,
+Using gcc-1.27.tar.bz2 files (and manually applying some patches), with the help of Google AI,
 I was able to compile 1988 gcc files on the MINGW32 system (Windows 7 -64bit- host).